lavarthan/Crunchbase-Wrapper/README.md

 # Crunchbase-Wrapper
-This is used to extrat the company details from the  [Crunchbase][1]
+This is used to extract the company details from the  [Crunchbase][1]

 ## How to install
 > STEP 1: Clone the repository